Nice To Meet You!

-I’m not really surprised you’ve decided to browse this page.
-After all, you’re an INTJ and enjoy verifying the sources of your information, right? ?
+We’re not surprised that you’ve decided to browse this page.
+After all, you’re an INTJ and enjoy verifying the sources of your information, right?

-Consciously or unconsciously, you’ve probably asked yourself these questions:
+Consciously or unconsciously, you’ve probably asked yourself this:

 “Can I TRUST the information on this website and will I be SAFE consuming it?”

-I think this is a smart move of an educated user, and I’m more than willing to give you full disclosure about who we are and what we do.
+This is definitely a smart move of an educated user, so on this page you can find full disclosure about who we are and what we do.